Skip to content

 Are LED whitening lamps as effective as “laser” systems?

-For most professional whitening protocols, high-output LED lamps deliver excellent, even activation with lower heat and cost.
-Outcomes depend more on gel chemistry, isolation, and timing.
+For most protocols, high-output LED lamps deliver excellent activation with lower heat and cost.
+Results depend more on gel chemistry, isolation, and timing than on a device being labeled “laser.”

 Do I need a curing light if I have a whitening lamp?

-Yes—use a dedicated LED Curing Light to quickly set the gingival barrier and adhesives; whitening lamps are for energizing gels during treatment.
+Yes.
+Use a dedicated LED curing light to set the gingival barrier.
+Whitening lamps are for energizing gels during treatment, not curing barriers.

 Which machine should I start with?